-If you’ve been wondering about depression in teenagers signs, you’re already taking an important step.
-It can be tough to tell the difference between normal teenage ups and downs and something more serious.
-Good news is, by watching for a few key signals, you’ll be better prepared to offer the support your teen needs.
+still, you’re formerly taking an important step, If you’ve been wondering about depression in teenagers signs.
+It can be tough to tell the difference between normal teenage ups and campo and commodity more serious.
+Good news is, by watching for a many crucial signals, you’ll be more set to offer the support your teen needs.

 Key Signs and Symptoms: